Tutorial

 Content providers

-Fabric seamlessly integrates with external APIs for content generation.
-An excellent example is the use of the OpenAI API to dynamically generate text through prompts.
+Fabric uses both internal implementations and integrates with external APIs for content generation.
+An excellent example is the use of the OpenAI API to dynamically generate text with prompts.

-In scenarios where providing the exact text or a template string for the content block proves challenging or impossible, leveraging generative AI for summarization becomes invaluable.
-This enables users to dynamically create context-aware text.
+In scenarios where providing the exact text or a template string for the content block proves challenging or impossible, we can leverage generative AI for text generation.
+This allows us to dynamically create context-aware text.

 Installation

-Before using openai_text content provider, it’s necessary to add blackstork/openai plugin as a dependency and install it.
+Before using openai_text content provider, it’s necessary to add blackstork/openai plugin as a dependency and install it locally.

 fabric {